stanleyjh/Maymar/readme.md

 My first official website creation!
+Check it out! www.maymarpoke.com

 This is a website for a restaurant called Maymar Poke and Grill in Norfolk, VA.
-I wanted to create a clean looking website that allowed customers to view information about the restaurant and what it has to offer.
+I wanted to create a clean looking website that allowed customers to view information about the restaurant and what delicious cuisines it has to offer.
 It has the best Filipino food!

-I focused on a mobile first approach and aligned most of the items centered.